cis241-w21/class-material/minilabs/minilab00.md

    For all of the EOS machines, these are `eosXX.cis.gvsu.edu` where `XX` is 01 through 31.

-   So, instead of running `ssh userid@35.39.165.xx` we should be able to run `ssh userid@eosXX.cis.gvsu.edu`.
+   So, instead of running `ssh userid@35.39.165.xx` we should be able to run `ssh userid@eosXX.cis.gvsu.edu` (again `userid` should be replaced with your GVSU username and `XX` replaced with the appropriate number.

    This is where the process splits depending on whether you are on Mac/Linux or WSL.
 Note, there's **no** reason the process should be different, but WSL is still fairly new and occasionally buggy.
+Like above `userid` should be replaced with your GVSU username.

    * Mac/Linux users: `run userid@eosXX.cis.gvsu.edu` where `XX` is some number between 01 and 31.
 Then, type `exit` to disconnect from the remote machine.